-Information Security Symposium
+Information Security Symposium – Registration is closed

 On June 20-21, 2017, technical professionals and administrative managers from ten University of California campuses and medical centers/health systems will convene at UC Davis for the eighth Information Security Symposium.
-Registration is open until May 22, 2017.
+Registration closed May 22, 2017.
 This biennial event provides IT professionals from all UC campuses and other higher education guests, the opportunity to meet and discuss computer, network and information security issues and strategies, and provides an ideal forum for the exchange of privacy and security enhancement ideas and solutions.
 As quickly as technology has advanced, so have cyber security threats.
 Security and the use of technology to confront today’s threats is a high priority across the University of California system.

 The main conference site will be the UC Davis Conference Center and Mondavi Center .
 The event takes place Tuesday and Wednesday, June 20-21, 2017.
 Instructional computing labs and lectures are scheduled for both days.
 Financial sponsors may host a lecture and all sponsors (financial and instructional) will have an opportunity to informally meet conference attendees to showcase their technology offerings.
 Continental breakfasts, as well as lunch and snacks will be provided on both days.
 Hotel reservations can be made at the Aggie Inn